Chart Color Schemes

 Yarrawonga Hospital New Theatre Suite

-A $10.9 million state-of-the-art operating theatre suite at Yarrawonga Hospital, including a modern operating theatre, two pre-operative treatment spaces, six recovery bays, dedicated areas for sterilising equipment and storage, and a new entrance and reception area.
-The project enhances surgical services for procedures such as general surgery, orthopaedics, endoscopy, and urology.
+A $10.9 million state-of-the-art operating theatre suite at Yarrawonga Hospital, delivered via the Regional Health Infrastructure Fund.
+The facility includes a modern operating theatre, two pre-operative treatment spaces, six recovery bays, and dedicated areas for sterilising equipment.
+It also features a new main entrance and reception area, enhancing surgical capacity for general surgery, orthopaedics, endoscopy, and urology for the regional community.

 The Sebel Yarrawonga (Silverwoods Resort) - Stage 2 Expansion